Quantum GraviElectro Dynamics: Renormalisation of the

-where $\slash{ p}:=\eta^\bcdots\gamma_\bcdot p_\bcdot$ and \bm{1} is a unit spinor.
-We put a fictitious photon mass $\lambda$ to regularise an infrared divergence.
-The above functions have no infrared divergence at $p^2_{~}=m^2_e$; thus, the fictitious photon mass is set to zero in the rightmost expressions.
-The Feynman parameter integration of the two-point function $F_n$ is defined as
+where $\slash{ p}:=\eta^\bcdots\gamma_\bcdot p_\bcdot$ and $\bm{1}$ is a unit spinor.
+We first put the fictitious photon mass $\lambda$ to regularise an infrared divergence in the loop integration.
+Then, we require the on-shell condition for the electron.
+The right-most functions have no infrared divergence at $p^2_{~}=m^2_e$; thus, the fictitious photon mass is set to zero in the rightmost expressions.

 Owing to these results, we can obtain a derivative of these functions as